silhol/CNTT/doc/ref_model/chapters/chapter07.md

 <a name="7.7.7"></a>
 ### 7.7.7 Identity and Access Management

+This is operational security and part of the operators responsibility.

 <a name="7.7.8"></a>
 ### 7.7.8 CVEs and Vulnerability Management
                 -   Security defect reporting
-                -   Cadence with NFVi vendors (OSSA for OpenStack)
+                -   Cadence with NFVi vendors (OSSA for OpenStack) GSMA has a CVE reporting for telco

 <a name="7.7.9"></a>
 ### 7.7.9 Encryption suite support